Reviewers should familiarize themselves with the Aims and Scope of the journal and these peer review guidelines.

 Any individuals who participated with the review process will be recorded with the manuscript in the journal’s records and will receive due recognition for their contributions.

 The journal adopts a single-blind peer review model, which means that the identities of reviewers are kept concealed from authors.
 The editorial office does not release reviewers’ identities to authors or other reviewers.
 We ask reviewers not to disclose personal information (name, organization, etc.) in their review reports.
-Review reports must be submitted to the editorial office and not sent directly to authors.
+Review reports must be submitted via Ares System and not sent directly to authors.
 If reviewers wish to reveal their identities, they should discuss this with the editorial office and any “un-blinding” will be performed by the editorial office.

 It is essential that reviewers provide an objective and unbiased evaluation regardless of nationality, religious or political beliefs, gender or other characteristics of the authors, origins of a manuscript or other commercial considerations.